dartdigital/dart-flysystem-provider/README.md

 docker compose exec webserver composer update
 ```

-# License

-This plugin is licensed under the MIT License.

 # Support

 If you have any questions or encounter issues, please open an Issue in this repository! 🎉